johnwb7/ConsoleDataVisualiser/README.md

 `WithColumnSpacing(int columnSpacing)`
 Defines the amount of padding to provide in each column.
 An odd number is rounded up to the next even number.

-`SortByColumnIndex(int index, SortBy sortBy)`
-A user can define if they want the table sorted by specific column values, and in ascending or descending order by rhe `SortBy` enum.
-Indexing starts at 0.
-By default, the rows are unsorted and display in the order they were added.

 #### Pre-defined Configurations
 The following pre defined confiogurations are available by static methods on the `TableConfiguration` class: